marinemnrd/Covid_Dash_OpenSource/README.md

 ## Launching the App

 Run the following line in the terminal then go to the suggested URL.
+It will launch the Dashboard locally.

 ```
 streamlit run app.py
 ```
-It will launch locally the Dashboard
+Enjoy !

 ## Web

-The project is Hosted by streamlit
+The project is Hosted by streamlit.
-Please clic on this [link](link) to visualize the dashboard.
+You can also clic on this [link](link) to visualize the dashboard.

 ## Made with